damianozaccaron/ParallelCNNLayer/README.md

 The tests folder contains our benchmark results that were also used for our report analysis.

-To replicate the results utilize the sample PBS submissions in the source folder and follow the directives described in the report.
-The functions take as arguments $KER_SIZE and $MAX_SIZE

 # Running the applications

 To run the MPI application it must first be compiled: